 Shimano’s XTR groupset adorns the top M-LTD model.Orbea

-As with pretty much every e-bike around, the battery is slung inside the underside of the down tube, and here is protected by a carbon plate attached to the battery carrier.
+As with pretty much every e-bike around, the battery is slung inside the underside of the down tube.
+The carbon and mixed-material bikes get a carbon cover for the battery, while the alloy bikes have a cheaper polymer cover.

 As the down tube, effectively, has a hole cut in the bottom, Orbea has added the two horizontal struts above the motor to boost the frame’s stiffness.
 Without these, the tubing would need a considerable amount more carbon to maintain the performance characteristics required.